 Electrical system is 12 volt negative ground.
-When using booster with jumper cables precautions must be taken to prevent personal injury or damage to electrical parts.

-1. Attach one end of jumper cable to positive terminal of booster battery and other end to positive terminal of vehicle battery connected to starter motor.
+When using booster with jumper cables 1.
+Attach one end of second cable to negative terminal of booster battery and other end to positive terminal of booster battery and other end to positive terminal of vehicle battery connected to starter motor.

-2. Attach one end of second cable to negative terminal of booster battery and other end.
+2. Attach one end of second cable to negative terminal of booster battery and other end to positive terminal of booster battery and other end to be to be a connected to starter motor.

 - to vehicle frame away from battery.
-Do not attach to cab or cab support. - To remove cables, reverse above sequence exactly to avoid sparks.
+Do not attach to cab or cab support.
+To remove cables, reverse above sequence exactly to avoid sparks.
 See operator's manual for additional information.